 Every instrument is well suited for some applications and perfectly awful for others.
 These next few tips discuss the more common types of flowmeters and provide an insight into how they work, when they should be used, and when they should be avoided.
 I will begin with a brief description of how each meter works, and then discuss the pros and cons.

-NOTE: Greg McMillan provides a good discussion of Coriolis meters later in the book so that type of meter is not included here.
+Greg provides a good discussion of Coriolis meters so that type of meter is not discussed here.

 Concept: Vortex flowmeters can be an excellent choice for a large variety of applications.
 However, certain limitations associated with this type of meter can make it a poor choice in some applications.